2018 Uttarakhand local elections

 The 2018 Uttarakhand Municipal general elections were held in the Indian state of Uttarakhand on 18 November 2018.

 The Uttarakhand State Election Commission announced the poll dates on 15 October 2018.
 The results were declared on 20 November 2018.

-The elections for the Roorkee Municipal Corporation, municipal councils of Bajpur and Srinagar and the nagar panchayats of Bhatrojkhan and Selakui were postponed.
+The elections for the Roorkee Municipal Corporation, municipal councils of Bajpur and Srinagar and the nagar panchayats of Chaukhutia and Selakui were postponed.

 Elections are not held in the nagar panchayats of Badrinath, Kedarnath and Gangotri due to their status of temporary settlements.
 Local interim administration councils administer these three pilgrimage sites for a period of six months during the summers.